BrightID/dev-guides/docs/basic-integration.md

 > ### Warning
 >
-> If Ethereum addresses are used a contextIds, used the [checksummed format](https://ethsum.netlify.app/).
+> If Ethereum addresses are used as contextIds, used the [checksummed format](https://ethsum.netlify.app/).

 ### Format the universal link